The King Arthur Companion

 The King Arthur Companion is an Arthurian encyclopedia, written by Phyllis Ann Karr, with art by Jody Lee, edited and assembled by Chaosium, and published by Reston Publishing in 1983.
 Subsequent editions expanded the contents, with the name changing in 2001 to The Arthurian Companion.
 In 2017, a new edition, renamed The Arthurian Concordance was funded as part of a crowdfunding campaign.

 Contents

 The King Arthur Companion is a guide to the world of Arthur Pendragon, and is divided into alphabetically-arranged sections for "People", "Places", and "Things".

 Publication history

 Originating in the research for Greg Stafford's 1979 board game King Arthur's Knights, it eventually saw publication as a separate book in 1983 as an 8.5”x11” hardback with 174 pages.

 The 1986 edition was an 8.5”x11” paperback with 174 pages.

 The 1997 edition was a digest size paperback with 570 pages and an embossed cover.
 It was renamed The Arthurian Companion and was the first in the Pendragon fiction line.

 The 2001 second edition by Green Knight had its page count increased by 20 pages to 590, and was published as a paperback and hardcover.

-An updated edition of The Arthurian Companion will be published by Chaosium in 2022.
+A special edition of The Arthurian Companion was published by Chaosium in 2025.
+It included only minor proofreading changes from the Green Knight edition, but entirely new layout and artwork.
+Editor James Lowder worked on both the 2001 Green Knight edition and the Chaosium special edition.